chourase205/chourase205/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...python programing language
+- 🌱 I’m currently learning ...Python programing language
-- 👯 I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... any project
 - 🤔 I’m looking for help with..
 - 💬 Ask me about ...
 - 📫 How to reach me..via my email - mayurichourase2056@gmai.com